eda-ricercatore/admin-notes/skill-set/semiconductor-industry/vlsi-design-digital-n-mixed-signal.md

 	- Experience with emulation platforms, including building and deploying FPGA images
 	- Experience with Linux, virtual machines, and AWS.
 	- Experience with workflow automation.
++ skill set for Competitor Analysis and Infrastructure Engineer:
+	- Competitor board enabling and benchmarking
+	- Competitor microarchitecture analysis
+	- Root cause the performance difference caused by either SW and/or HW
+	- SiFive board benchmarking
+	- Performance infrastructure building
+	- Regression system development and maintenance for performance monitoring of RTL and models of all cores
+	- Workflow development
+	- Experienced with board enabling and benchmarking
+	- Experienced with system performance analysis
+	- Experienced with workflow automation
+	- Experienced with server management
+	- Good interpersonal skills to listen to diverse points of view and influence people from different fields
++ skill set:
+	- We at SiFive are looking for a Performance Architecture Engineer - Workloads Infrastructure to join our growing team working on developing and improving methods for gathering and processing performance analysis data from various simulation platforms.
+SiFive is looking for someone with outstanding knowledge and skills in workloads, databases, emulation/FPGA platforms, and workflow automation who will build an environment to be used specifically with SiFive’s device simulation, emulation, and silicon environments used for generating performance data.
+	- Develop and improve methods for gathering, post-processing, storing, retrieving, and presenting performance data generated via performance analysis and regression runs from various simulation platforms.
+	- Develop new database solutions and schemas to handle an expanding array of workloads and data artifacts used for workload performance analysis.
+	- Develop and improve components and workflows for device simulation, emulation, and silicon environments used for generating performance data.
+	- 5+ years of relevant industry experience.
+	- Experience with databases, and methods for data storing, retrieving, and presenting.
+	- Experience with emulation platforms, including building and deploying FPGA images
+	- Experience with Linux, virtual machines, and AWS.
+	- Experience with workflow automation.
++ Familiar with baremetal/system software programming and Experience with creating direct test cases or porting microbenchmarks to measure system power or performance for design verification.
++ skill set:
+	- Experienced with hypervisor
+	- Experienced with microbenchmark design
++ skill set for Vector Architecture Performance Analysis Engineer:
+	- Analyze the vector microarchitecture performance
+	- Analyze and improve the performance of vector kernel
+	- Correlate the vector performance of the model and RTL
+	- Design vector microbenchmarks
+	- Root cause the performance difference caused by either SW and/or HW
+	- Competitor micro-architecture analysis
+	- Experienced with processor micro-architecture
+	- Experienced with RISC-V V-extension
+	- Experienced with micro-architecture performance analysis
+	- Experienced with microbenchmark design
+	- Good presentation skills

+Skill sets for processor architecture modeling in processor emulators:
++ skill set for Qemu System Modeling Engineer:
+	- As a QEMU Engineer in the System Software Team, you will work with system architecture and hardware engineering teams to help design and evaluate systems, including CPUs, interconnects, firewalls, and related IP blocks.
+You’ll work with our software group to design software implementations that take advantage of hardware features and integrate cleanly with existing operating systems, such as Linux.
+You’ll write software for QEMU to model IP and instruction set.
+You’ll be a part of creating something big, all based around the RISC-V instruction set architecture.
+	- Design, develop and upstream QEMU and other simulation solutions  (both SiFive-proprietary and public open source)
+	- Engage with architecture, hardware engineering, and other software engineering teams to review, and refine features
+	- At least 3 years’ experience developing QEMU for both instruction set and peripheral IP modeling, with upstream involvement
+	- Strong communication, co-working, and listening skills
+	- Experience working with hardware architecture and engineering teams
+	- Experience debugging complex multicore systems
+	- Experience debugging with GDB
+	- Experience with git, Makefile, GNU toolchain and shell scripting
+	- Deep understanding of computer architecture at the CPU and system levels
+	- Understanding of VLSI design concepts and how they impact hardware and software architecture
+	- Ability to read HDLs such as Verilog/Chisel